 You may be unlike me and can’t get enough veggies in your diet, but I have to figure out clever ways to add them.

 Fruits are generally easier because they’re sweet.
-We don’t want to go hog wild on fruits, but even eating an extra serving here and there is better than a dish of ice cream!
+You don’t want to go hog wild on fruits, but even eating an extra serving here and there is better than a dish of ice cream!

 Increase Your Activity